Houston Psychiatrist

 Connect

 Finish the routine with a short mindfulness or loving-kindness exercise to promote a calm mental state for sleep.
 Ask your child to list three people he/she is grateful for or list one thing that went surprisingly well today.
+Saying a prayer together is also a good option if you are religious.

 Hiccups